MMSilverthorn/NeverForget/README.md

 Flaws:
-No retention of information when shut down (is run by the NeverForget.csproj) You must hit a key after the program gives you a result to make a choice from the main loop
+No retention of information when shut down (is run by the NeverForget.csproj) Former flaw: Thank you Carl B for helping me with code placement.
+You must hit a key after the program gives you a result to make a choice from the main loop